YorkUITInnovation/.github/profile/README.md

 # Cria Installation Manual

-These institutions are specific to installing Cria with a docker using a Virtual Machine provided by UIT SMS.
+These instructions are specific to installing Cria with a docker using a Virtual Machine provided by UIT SMS.

 # Virtual Machine (VM) Requirements